0xbarchitect/iac-template/nodes/gke/README.md

 ## GKS configuration
-The installation guide for GKS clusters.
+The installation guide for GKS clusters of validator nodes

 ## Run